MNV1219/WorkFusion/vertopal.com_wf-test-rn.markdown

-&ensp;•&ensp;**WorkSpace 2.0** is a human-in-the-loop tool designed to tackle various issues with the exception-handling process, allowing faster completion and improving compliance.
+&ensp;•&ensp;**WorkSpace 2.0** is a human-in-the-loop tool designed to tackle various issues with the exception-handling process, allowing faster &ensp;completion and improving compliance.
 Compared to the previous version, WorkSpace 2.0 is strengthened with a feature that enables you to manipulate and adjust the workflow.